The last iteration of this blog was a Go program running on Digital Ocean's cheapest VM ($5/month).

 The easier it is to write, the more I write.

-In absolute terms, creating a new markdown file and writing a post doesn't take much time.
+In absolute terms, creating a new markdown file doesn't take much time.

 In practice it's enough friction to deter me from writing.
 In my worst year I only wrote 1 new blog post.